greatislander/c2lc-project-website/src/resources/weavly-for-users-with-low-vision.md

 There is a colour theme setting on the Weavly coding environment.
 Facilitators can work with the learner to explore five colour themes and choose one that works best for them.
 Learners are always able to go back and change the colour settings of their coding environment without losing any of their work.

-* Default theme: A mix of light and dark colours with moderate contrast levels.
+* **Default theme:** This theme has a mix of light and dark colours with moderate contrast levels.
-* Light theme: Includes lighter colours with less contrast.
+* **Light theme:** This theme includes lighter colours with less contrast.
 Learners who prefer lower levels of contrast may benefit from this colour theme.
-* Dark theme: Includes darker colours with subtle contrast levels.
+* **Dark theme:** This theme includes darker colours with subtle contrast levels.
 Learners who might experience eye strain from prolonged screen time may benefit from this colour theme.
-* Greyscale: Includes different shades of grey with low contrast levels.
+* **Greyscale:** This theme includes different shades of grey with low contrast levels.
 Learners who prefer the lowest levels of contrast and learners who are colour blind may benefit from this colour theme.
-* High contrast: Includes black, white, and fully saturated red and blue colours.
+* **High contrast:** This theme includes black, white, and fully saturated red and blue colours.
 Learners who prefer the highest contrast levels can benefit from this colour theme.

 ### Visual cues